-You may have noticed I have a bit of thing for frangipane.
-Frangipane is basically an almond pastry filling often used in tarts and you can even get creative with desserts like this Honey Baklava Tart .
+You may have noticed I have a bit of a thing for frangipane.
+Frangipane is basically an almond pastry filling often used in tarts and you can even get creative with desserts like this Honey Baklava Tart.
 It’s very versatile.
 I enjoy the flavour but the texture is also wonderful.
 It’s soft and moist and just goes so nicely when added with something a little crisp.

-Frangipane always works a treat with any fruits and while it’s base is traditionally almonds, you could try any nuts.
+Frangipane always works a treat with any fruits; while its base is traditionally almonds, you could try any nuts.
 I’ve used hazelnuts very successfully and I will try pistachio in the near future.
 You’ll be the first to know when that happens.

 The easy tart shell

 The dough for this tart shell takes only a few minutes to make and only 4 ingredients.
 Make sure everything is cold and, especially in Summer, I will even place all the ingredients – flour included – in the freezer before I make it.
 The purpose of using cold ingredients, at least the butter, is to stop that butter from melting before it hits the oven.
 The process is simple.

 - Use a food processor to process the ingredients, leaving the ice water until last.
 This literally takes less than 5 minutes.

 - Place the dough in the fridge for ½ an hour then roll it out and fit it into your tart tin.